PieterRuanCronje/FlowSimulation/README.md

 - Ensure Java is installed on your system.
 - The [StdDraw library](https://algs4.cs.princeton.edu/code/javadoc/edu/princeton/cs/algs4/StdDraw.html) for graphical visualisation is required.
-- The [StdOut library](https://algs4.cs.princeton.edu/code/edu/princeton/cs/algs4/StdOut.java.html) is also required by StdDraw and is provided in `lib` for convenience.
+- The [StdOut library](https://algs4.cs.princeton.edu/code/edu/princeton/cs/algs4/StdOut.java.html) is required by StdDraw.
+(Both are provided in `lib`, there's no need to go download these)

 ## Getting Started